 - A university or college degree with 180 or 210 ECTS points

-- A basic understanding of economics (proven by modules in a previous degree programme)
+- A basic understanding of business (proven by modules in a previous degree programme)

 For English-language degree programmes